 The Board has the overall responsibility for the business affairs of the Group.
 It devises and approves strategic plans, business development initiatives, providing direction and guidance to the management in meeting the Group’s short and long term goals.
 The Board assumes, amongst others, the following duties and responsibilities:

-Responsibilities of Chairman
+3.2 Role of Chairman

 The Chairman is elected by the Board members to provide leadership at Board level and represents the Board to the shareholders and other stakeholders.
 The Chairman will act independently in the best interest of the Group and is responsible for ensuring Board effectiveness and standard of conduct.

 The responsibilities of the Chairman, amongst others, are as follows:

 (i) to facilitate the effective contribution of all Directors at Board meetings and ensure the appropriate level of interaction among Board members and Senior Management;

 (ii) to lead the Board and ensure a balance composition of skills, knowledge and experience within the Board members;